fxpio/composer-asset-plugin/README.md

 > **Warning!**
 >
 > Currently the plugin only works in "global" mode, the PR [#3082](https://github.com/composer/composer/pull/3082)
-> will allow the plugin in "project" mode
+> will allow the plugin to work in "project" mode

 ##### Features include: